DidiKuku/DidiKuku/README.md

 <!--
 **DidiKuku/DidiKuku** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Hello!
+My name is Svetlana, I'm a Jr Data Scientist.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...